dotnet/roslyn/docs/wiki/Reporting-Visual-Studio-crashes-and-performance-issues.md

 This document provides specific guidance and best practices for reporting crashes and performance issues in Visual Studio by gathering heap dumps / performance traces as part of Visual Studio's built-in Report a Problem workflow.
-For a general overview of how to report problems in Visual Studio, see "[How to Report a Problem with Visual Studio 2017](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-report-a-problem-with-visual-studio-2017)".
+For a general overview of how to report problems in Visual Studio, see "[How to Report a Problem with Visual Studio](https://docs.microsoft.com/visualstudio/ide/how-to-report-a-problem-with-visual-studio)".

-:arrow_right: **The product teams review all feedback submitted through the [Report a Problem](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-report-a-problem-with-visual-studio-2017) tool.** Users are not required to follow the steps in this document to provide feedback.
+:arrow_right: **The product teams review all feedback submitted through the [Report a Problem](https://docs.microsoft.com/visualstudio/ide/how-to-report-a-problem-with-visual-studio) tool.** Users are not required to follow the steps in this document to provide feedback.

 # Audience